$0 Colorado Foster Care Quick-Start Checklist

 Locked Storage Requirements

 • All medications: Prescription and over-the-counter, including vitamins and supplements.
-A locked cabinet or lockbox is required — a high shelf does not count.
+Store them in a locked cabinet or lockbox inaccessible to children.

 • Cleaning supplies and chemicals: Bleach, laundry detergent pods, and similar products must be secured.

-• Gasoline and combustibles: These must be stored in a locked area, typically a detached garage or shed.
+• Gasoline and combustibles: These should be stored in a locked area inaccessible to children.

-• Sharp tools: Power tools and similar equipment in the home must not be accessible to children.
+• Sharp tools: Power tools and similar equipment in the home should not be accessible to children.

 Firearms and Weapons